use-compose/nuxt-compose-icons/docs/guide/motivation.md

 ```

 This solution is more flexible, as it gives more control over each SVG, but can be time-consuming and repetitive, especially when you have a lot of icons to manage.

----

-The goal of this module is to propose a balanced approach which gives design flexibility and developer experience, by dynamically generating Vue components from existing SVG files, naming them accordingly and that will be accessible as individual components in the Nuxt project.